Heterogeneous Distributed Lag Models to Estimate Personalized Effects of Maternal Exposures to Air Pollution: Simulation Studies

-The treed DLM model with subgroups fixed at the truth outperformed the HDLM models.
-However, the fixed subgroup Gaussian process approach had higher RMSE and MSPE than the nested tree HDLM in the lowest error scenario.
-This is first due to the fact that the true distributed lag function is not smooth.
-Second, the smoothness assumption of the Gaussian process was homogeneous across all subgroups, leading to over-smoothing in the effect subgroups and under-smoothing in the no effect subgroup.
-These results motivate the use of the treed DLM approaches when considering heterogeneity.
-The DLM methods with no effect modification were consistently the worst performing models with low coverage of the distributed lag function, higher FP rates, and the highest RMSE and MSPE.
+The nested tree HDLM was selected most often by MSPE and WAIC across both error settings.
+The non-heterogeneous DLMs were never selected, indicating HDLMs better predict the outcome when heterogeneity exists.
+The MSPE and WAIC selected models had RMSE, coverage, TP and FP comparable to the best performing model (nested tree HDLM), giving evidence that these are valid tools for model selection.
+The nested tree HDLM with subgroups fixed at the truth outperformed all other models.

-In Supplementary Materials Section 4 we present modifier posterior inclusion probabilities (PIP) for an individual modifier or interactions of modifiers.
+In Supplementary Materials Section 3 we present modifier posterior inclusion probabilities (PIP) for an individual modifier or interactions of modifiers.
 The PIP for an individual modifier is the probability that the modifier is used in at least one splitting rule across the ensemble of trees.
 We define a modifier interaction to be when two modifiers are used as consecutive splitting rules in the same tree.
-The average modifier PIPs will be a function of the number of modifiers and number of trees in the model with larger PIPs for fewer modifier or more trees.
-Modifiers with a larger PIP relative to other modifiers represent possible modification of the distributed lag effects and critical windows, and give a starting point to comparing the exposure effects for individuals or subgroups.
+The average modifier PIPs is a function of the number of modifiers and number of trees in the model, with larger PIPs for fewer modifiers or more trees.
+Modifiers with a larger PIP relative to other modifiers represent possible modification of the distributed lag function and critical windows, and give a starting point for comparing the exposure effects for individuals or subgroups.

-In scenario 1, the true modifiers ($z_1$ and $z_2$) have PIPs that range from 0.97 to 1 in the low and middle noise scenarios and 0.79 to 0.99 in the high noise scenario.
-The other modifiers have PIPs ranging from 0.59 to 0.63, on average.
-The modifier that determines the critical window placement, $z_2$ has slightly lower PIP than the modifier that determines effect versus no effect groups, $z_1$.
-For scenario 1, we found an interaction between modifiers $z_1$ and $z_2$ to have PIP of 1 in the low error setting, 0.88 in the middle error setting, and 0.46 in the highest error setting.
-The average PIP for other modifier interactions was 0.11.
-We note that a model with more trees or fewer modifiers would likely find higher PIPs for irrelevant modifiers because there are more chances for a splitting rule to use each modifier.
+In scenario 1, the true modifiers ($z_1$ and $z_2$) had PIPs ranging from 0.97 to 1 across error settings.
+The other modifiers had PIPs ranging from 0.51 to 0.62, on average.
+The modifier that determined the critical window placement, $z_2$ had slightly lower PIP than the modifier that determined effect versus no effect groups, $z_1$.
+For scenario 1, we found an interaction between modifiers $z_1$ and $z_2$ had a PIP of 1 and 0.88 in the low and high error settings, respectively.
+The average PIP for other interactions ranged from 0.10 to 0.12.